-a) Log into the system
+- a) Log into the system

-b)Use vi editor to create a file called myfile.txt which contains some text.
+- b)Use vi editor to create a file called myfile.txt which contains some text.

-c) correct typing errors during creation.
+- c) correct typing errors during creation.

-d)Save the file
+- d)Save the file

-e)logout of the system
+- e) logout of the systemSession-2

-Session-2

-a) Log into the system
+- a) Log into the system

-b) open the file created in session 1
+- b) open the file created in session 1

-c) Add some text
+- c) Add some text

-d) Change some text
+- d) Change some text

-e) Delete some text
+- e) Delete some text

-f) Save the Changes
+- f) Save the Changes

-g) Logout of the system
+- g) Logout of the system

-a)Log into the system

-b)Use the cat command to create a file containing the following data.
-Call it mytable usetabs to separate the fields.
+- a) Log into the system - b) Use the cat command to create a file containing the following data.
+Call it mytable use tabs to separate the fields.

+1425 Ravi 15.65

+4320 Ramu 26.27

+6830 Sita 36.15

+1450 Raju 21.86
-1425 Ravi 15.65 4320 Ramu 26.27 6830 Sita 36.15 1450 Raju 21.86 c)Use the cat command to display the file, mytable.

-d) Use the vi command to correct any errors in the file, mytable.

-e) Use the sort command to sort the file mytable according to the first field.

-Call the sorted file mytable

-f)Print the file mytable

-g)Use the cut and paste commands to swap fields 2 and 3 of mytable.
-Call it mytable h)Print the new file mytable i) Logout of the system.
+- c) Use the cat command to display the file, mytable. - d) Use the vi command to correct any errors in the file, mytable. - e) Use the sort command to sort the file mytable according to the first field.
+Call the sorted file mytable - f) Print the file mytable - g) Use the cut and paste commands to swap fields 2 and 3 of mytable.
+Call it mytable - h) Print the new file mytable - i) Logout of the system.

-- 1) - a.
-Login to the system - b.
-Use the appropriate command to determine your login shell - c.
-Use the /etc/passwd file to verify the result of step b. - d.
-Use the who command and redirect the result to a file called myfile1.
-Use the more command to see the contents of myfile1. - e.
-Use the date and who commands in sequence (in one line) such that the output of datewill display on the screen and the output of who will be redirected to a file called myfile2.
-Use the more command to check the contents of myfile2.

-- a.
-Write a sed command that the first character in each line in a file. - b.
-Write a sed command that deletes the character before the last character in each line ina file. - c.
+- 1) a) Login to the system - b) Use the appropriate command to determine your login shell - c) Use the /etc/passwd file to verify the result of step b. - d) Use the who command and redirect the result to a file called myfile1.
+Use the more command to see the contents of myfile1. - e) Use the date and who commands in sequence (in one line) such that the output of date will display on the screen and the output of who will be redirected to a file called myfile2.
+Use the more command to check the contents of myfile2. - 2) a) Write a sed command that deletes the first character in each line in a file. - 1.
+Write a sed command that deletes the character before the last character in each line ina file - 2.
 Write a sed command that swaps the first and second words in each line in a file.

-a) Pipe your /etc/passwd file to awk, and print out the home directory of each user.b) Develop an interactive grep script that asks for a word and a file name and then tellshow many lines contain that word.
+- 1. Pipe your /etc/passwd file to awk, and print out the home directory of each user. - 2.
+Develop an interactive grep script that asks for a word and a file name and then tellshow many lines contain that word.
+Repeat Part using awk a) Write a shell script that accepts a file name starting and ending line numbers as arguments and displays all the lines between the given line numbers.